 The IFS Programme aims to support excellent individual and collaborative research, to build capability of early-career scientists in the developing world, and to contribute innovation to the sustainable management of biological and water resources.
 In particular, to enable young scientists to contribute to a global research community that is aiming to reduce poverty and supporting sustainable development.

 The primary focus remains the promotion of excellent science through early-career research grants and capability enhancing support to individual researchers in developing countries.
 The IFS Strategy 2011-2020 describes the goals and strategies of the organisation for the current decade and presents the new IFS Programme divided into three parts:

 This is similar to the former IFS granting programme with some revisions to eligibility criteria.
-Individual early-career researchers in eligible countries may apply for research grants to undertake research projects on any aspects of the sustainable management of biological and water resources.
+Individual early-career researchers in eligible countries may apply for research grants to undertake research projects on any aspects of the sustainable management of biological, water and energy resources.

 IFS has introduced time-bound calls for proposals with closing dates.
 These will be announced here on this website - be sure not to miss the submission deadlines!

 IFS recognizes that the interlinked development challenges facing humanity increasingly require scientists to work with each other, as well as with other professions and specialists.
 Support will therefore be provided for collaborative research teams – including interdisciplinary teams, which combine researchers’ strengths, expertise, and experience, to address a larger topic or a research issue where more than one discipline is required.

 Before IFS provide this opportunity more widely, the Collaborative Research Approach is being first piloted.
 To date the following 3 sessions of the pilot have been initiated:

 If you have an interest in collaborative research, and are eligible and interested in the current pilot please follow the appropriate links.
 Otherwise watch for the results of the pilot and for our first open call for collaborative research.